 Please see the chart below for the general background investigation process.

 The U.S. Government conducts background investigations to determine if applicants or employees meet the suitability or fitness requirements for:

 All persons must be properly investigated and favorably adjudicated to hold a position as a federal employee, consultant, volunteer, contractor personnel or military personnel.
 The scope and type of background investigation varies depending on the duties and access requirements for the position, as does the amount of time it takes to be completed.
-The sponsoring (employing or hiring) agency, that initiated your investigation, is responsible for determining the appropriate level of investigation to be conducted based on your position’s duties and responsibilities.
+The sponsoring (employing or hiring) agency initiating your investigation is responsible for determining the appropriate level of investigation to be conducted based on your position’s duties and responsibilities.
 After your sponsoring agency determines what type of background investigation you require they may conduct the investigation themselves if they are an authorized Investigations Service Provider, or they may request another Investigations Service Provider (like DCSA) to conduct the investigation.